 A canal cruise from here should almost be obligatory, not just to help orientate yourself, but to see the city from a different perspective.
 It also includes some smart navigating through the man-made yacht-lined canals around the old commercial centre of Christianshavn with its mix of the old and the new and many restored warehouses, built in the early 17th century during the reign of King Christian IV to resemble Venice.

 One of the top tourist attractions is the Tivoli Gardens in the heart of the city.
 In summer the gardens are filled with tulips, daffodils and cherry blossom and some four million visitors come to hear live singers and bands on the many open-air stages, dine in one of the many restaurants, or enjoy its many amusement rides and adventures.

 Cuddle up on one of the most romantic rides – The Flying Carpet, based on one of Andersen’s many fairy tales.
-Adjoining the gardens is the überchic 14-room Nimb hotel housed in a century-old Moorish-style building overlooking the gardens.
+Adjoining the gardens is the überchic 14-room Nimb Hotel housed in a century-old Moorish-style building overlooking the gardens.
 It is a member of the prestigious Small Luxury Hotels of the World and is in fact owned by Tivoli.
-Book early for dinner and take in the live Tivoli concert on Friday nights on the Terrasse or dine in the lovely intimate Louise restaurant where award-winning chef Allan Poulsen offers innovative Nordic fare.
+Book early for dinner and take in the live Tivoli concert on Friday nights at The Nimb Brasserie.

-But perhaps for the ultimate Danish tête-a-tête, watch the sunrise over the beach from Svanemøllestranden or Charlottenlund Fort a few kilometres away where on a clear morn you can see Sweden.
+For the ultimate Danish tête-a-tête, watch the sunrise over the beach from Svanemøllestranden or Charlottenlund Fort a few kilometres away where on a clear morning you can see Sweden.